'Megachurch televangelist and a miracle drug salesman' - Bright Simons on Cheddar

 Source: www.ghanaweb.com

-Days after Cheddar confirmed at a press conference that he was the man behind the mask and leader of the movement, Simons has described the personality of the latest political leader.
+Days after Cheddar confirmed at a press conference that he was the man behind the mask and leader of the movement, Simons has described the personality of the latest Ghanaian political figure.

 According to him, the 44-year-old businessman cum philanthropist now turned politician was between a televangelist and a drug salesman.